 Get more information about Oakland University by clicking links below:

 Oakland is a public institution that has a fair number of majors available for students to choose from.
-The school is located in Rochester Hills, Michigan, in a predominately suburban area.
+The school is located in Rochester Hills, Michigan, in a predominantly suburban area.
 Approximately 19,000 students are enrolled annually at Oakland University.

 Areas of study available at Oakland include: